Rein-Bow Riding Academy

-Rein-Bow Riding Academy is a place of promise, where individuals with varying abilities receive innovative therapy while riding a horse.
-The term hippotherapy comes from the Greek word hippos, meaning horse; thus the term literally means treatment with the help of a horse.
-During a hippotherapy session, a specially trained therapist uses the horse as a therapeutic tool to achieve the client's therapy goals.
-Therapeutic riding is another form of therapy that allows patients to increase their emotional and social well being with the goal of the rider controlling the horse on his or her own.
+Rein-Bow Riding Academy is a program that gives hope and changes lives.
+The Therapy & Learning Center uses hippotherapy & therapeutic horseback riding to allow individuals with varying abilities receive innovative therapy while riding a horse.
+The term hippotherapy comes from the Greek word hippos, meaning horse; thus, the term literally means treatment with the help of a horse.
+During a hippotherapy session, a specially trained therapist uses the horse as a therapeutic tool to achieve the client’s therapy goals.
+Therapeutic riding is another form of therapy that allows patients to increase their emotional and social wellbeing with the goal of the rider controlling the horse on his or her own.

 Hippotherapy benefits individuals with a variety of medical conditions such as:

 - Cerebral Palsy

 - Abnormal muscle tone